Wiccans and pagans in the United States military: Controversies

 In 1999, in response to a statement by Representative Bob Barr (R-GA) regarding Wiccan gatherings on military bases, the Free Congress Foundation called for U.S. citizens to not enlist or reenlist in the U.S. Army until the Army terminated the on-base freedoms of religion, speech and assembly for Wiccan soldiers.
 Though this movement died a "quiet death", on 24 June 1999, then-Governor George W. Bush stated on a television news program, "I don't think witchcraft is a religion and I wish the military would take another look at this and decide against it."

 Chaplain Larsen case

 U.S. Army Chaplain Captain Don Larsen was dismissed from his post in Iraq in 2006 after changing his religious affiliation from Pentecostal Christianity to Wicca and applying to become the first Wiccan military chaplain.
 His potential new endorser, the Sacred Well Congregation in Texas, was not recognized as an endorsement organization by the military, and upon hearing of his conversion, his prior endorser, the Chaplaincy of Full Gospel Churches, revoked its endorsement.
-At this point, the U.S. Army was required to dismiss him from chaplaincy despite an exemplary service record.
+Due to this the U.S. Army was required to dismiss him from chaplaincy.